Bruce Light

 Bruce Malcolm Light (26 June 1949 – 24 January 2018) was an Australian rules footballer who played for the Port Adelaide Football Club in the South Australian National Football League (SANFL).
 During his career he played four games for South Australia and won a premiership with Port Adelaide in 1977.

-THE Port Adelaide Football Club mourns the passing of premiership wingman Bruce Light.

-Light, who represented Port Adelaide in 216 games from 1967 to 1978, died on Tuesday night at the age of 68 after a long battle with illness.
+Career

-Light was awarded Port Adelaide Life Membership in 1976 and played a pivotal role the following season in the club’s drought-breaking 1977 premiership.
+Light represented Port Adelaide in 216 games from 1967 to 1978 and scored 89 goals.
+He was awarded Port Adelaide Life Membership in 1976.
+He played a pivotal role the following season in the club’s drought-breaking SANFL 1977 premiership.
+Light represented South Australia for four games.

+Personal life and death

+Light died on the night of 24 January 2018 at the age of 68 after a long battle with illness.
+Light was farewelled at a private service.
+Port Adelaide honoured Light’s memory and outstanding contribution at Adelaide Oval in Round 1.

 His close friend and premiership captain Russell Ebert recalls a man who was adored by Port Adelaide supporters throughout the 1970s for his electrifying speed, courage and flowing blond hair.

-“Bruce had the respect of everyone.
-Regardless of who you asked - Port Adelaide supporters, fellow teammates or casual observers - Bruce Light would invariably be in the top 3 for people’s favourite players during his career,” remembered Ebert.

-“Bruce was different to wingman of that time.
-He loved being in the thick of the action and he had the courage to back it up.
-But he was also the fastest player I’ve ever seen which made him very popular with our supporters but not so popular with opposition wingman.”